andela/wger-invincibles/docs/codingstyle.rst

 Python
 ------

-* Code according to PEP8 and Django codng standards
+* Code according to PEP8 and Django coding standards

   Check that the code is structured as per pep8 but with a maximum line length of 119.